Harriet Brooks Award

 - Representing WiN Canada at industry events, through the Speakers’ Clearinghouse or other programs

 Evaluation Process: The WiN Canada Awards Committee will screen all nominations and provide a single recipient to the WiN Canada Board for consensus affirmation.
 The Awards Committee includes representatives from all six Chapters.
-The decision on the award recipient will be completed by September 30 of the award year.
-The award winner and their employer will be notified by the Awards Committee.

 Award Presentation: The Harriet Brooks Award will be announced and presented at the WiN Canada Annual Conference.
-Submitting a

 Nomination: Nominations for the award should be submitted using the nomination form, and include information regarding the nominee and the nominator, a headshot/photo, and a summary of why the nominee deserves the Harriet Brooks Award.